jramaya/marketingmd/index.md

 ◦ image

-9.5 DEVELOPING A PRICING STRATEGY {#developing-a-pricing-strategy .calibre5}
+9.5 DEVELOPING A PRICING STRATEGY

  While pricing a product or service may seem to be a simple process, it is not.
 As an illustration of the typical pricing process, consider the following quote: "Pricing is guesswork.
 It is usually assumed that marketers use scientific methods to determine the price of their products.
 Nothing could be further from the truth.
 In almost every case, the process of decision is one of guesswork."2